• Skip to primary navigation

 Published: September 8, 2021 by Andrea · This post may contain affiliate links.
 Please read the disclosures and disclaimers page for details.

-These red velvet cupcakes are moist, fluffy and have the most gorgeous flavour.
+This recipe makes red velvet cupcakes that are moist, fluffy and has the best flavour.
 They are topped with cream cheese frosting which really brings out the flavour of these cupcakes.

 Red Velvet Cupcakes

-Previously, I was adamant that I didn’t like red velvet cake as I found shop bought brands too sweet.
-That all changed when I started baking them myself.
+Previously, I was adamant that I didn’t like red velvet cake as I found most brands from the supermarket were too sweet.
+That all changed when I began baking them myself.
 Though I like sweet things, I do love some balance and these cupcakes are not overly sweet with most of the sweetness coming from the cream cheese frosting.

 My family love these cupcakes so much that I sometimes make a batch with no frosting and they absolutely enjoy them just as much as they do with frosting.
 Not adding frosting is also another way to reduce the calories in the cupcakes.